fabioalves98/IntelChair/docs/docs/developer.md

 roslaunch intelchair navigation.launch
 ```

 The navigation launch runs not only the ros navigation stack but also the localization algorithm and the velocity command parser.
-This nodes subscribes to the ```/cmd_vel``` topic outputed by the navigation stack when a trajectory to a specified goal was calculated and publishes to the ```/joystick``` topic to which the base controller listens to and sends to the wheelchair's controller.
+This node subscribes to the ```/cmd_vel``` topic outputed by the navigation stack when a trajectory to a specified goal is calculated.
+This information is then parsed and redirected to the base controller node to send to the wheelchair's controller.

 ------------------------